tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 ~~~
 {: #mapping-table title="Mapping between JOSE and COSE PQ-KEM Ciphersuites."}

-# Use of AKP Key Type for PQC KEM Keys in JOSE and COSE
+# Use of OKP Key Type for PQC KEM Keys in JOSE and COSE

-The `AKP` (Algorithm Key Pair) key type, as defined in {{!I-D.ietf-cose-dilithium}}, supports PQC algorithms, including both signature schemes and KEMs.
+The "OKP" (Octet Key Pair) key type, defined in {{!RFC8037}}, is used in this specification to represent PQC KEM keys for use in JOSE and COSE.

-When used with JOSE or COSE that rely on post-quantum KEMs (e.g., ML-KEM), a key with "kty" set to "AKP" represents a KEM key pair.
-The public key is carried in the "pub" parameter and, if the private key is present, it is carried in the "priv" parameter.
-When AKP keys are expressed in JWK, key parameters are base64url encoded.
+When used with JOSE or COSE algorithms that rely on PQC KEMs, a key with "kty" set to "OKP" represents a KEM key pair.
+The "crv" (curve) parameter identifies the specific PQC KEM algorithm.
+The public key is carried in the "x" parameter.
+If a private key is included, it is represented using the "d" parameter.
+When expressed in JWK, all key parameters are base64url encoded.

+Note: Although the "AKP" (Algorithm Key Pair) key type is defined in {{?I-D.ietf-cose-dilithium}} for representing post-quantum keys, it mandates the use of the "alg" parameter.
+While this works for PQ digital signatures, its use with PQ KEMs would require distinguishing between keys intended for Direct Key Agreement and Key Agreement with Key Wrap.
+This constraint introduces ambiguity in JOSE/COSE and is therefore not used in this specification.

 # Security Considerations